Black people are seriously underrepresented in both the vegan community and the travel community.

 But you can expect more travel content from him on other destinations once it becomes safe to travel again.
 Erick also writes a blog, so maybe in a few months from now it will become a Black vegan travel blog, which would be awesome.

 Naomi is a plant-based minimalist and athlete who enjoys helping others by giving them advice on how to improve their health and wellness.

-Born in Chicago, Illinois, Naomi has been vegan for 6 years and has lived in Brasil, Morocco and the United Kingdom.
+Born in Chicago, Illinois, Naomi has been vegan for 6 years and has lived in Brazil, Morocco and the United Kingdom.
 She's now preparing to live in Japan this August!